-In some cases, doctors will induce vomiting or use enemas to cleanse your intestinal tract of any remaining botulism-laced food.
+In some cases, doctors will need to induce vomiting or use enemas to cleanse your intestinal tract of any remaining botulism-laced food.

-If you’re affected, you’ll likely need hospital care, including antitoxins, to prevent or help you recover from respiratory failure and paralysis.
+If you’re affected, you’ll likely need hospital care.
+Your treatment may include antitoxins to prevent or help you recover from respiratory failure and paralysis.

 Doctors put patients with severe cases on a ventilator and prescribe intensive medical and nursing care during recovery.